-Katie Gemmill Post-doctoral Fellow in English
+Katie Gemmill Assistant Professor of English

 Katie Gemmill is the Andrew Mellon Postdoctoral Fellow in English at Vassar College.
 Her research and teaching focus on 18th-century and romantic literature in Britain, as well as women’s, gender and sexuality studies.

 - BA, Queen’s University; MA, McGill University; PhD, Columbia University

 Research and Academic Interests